-While most of the GVSU collection is on public view, and can be found throughout university buildings on all seven GVSU campuses or in one of six dedicated exhibition locations, many of the works of art in the collection are stored behind the scenes.
+While most of the GVSU collection is on public view, and can be found throughout university buildings on all seven GVSU campuses or in one of five dedicated exhibition locations, much of the collection is stored behind the scenes.

 How to Access the Art Collection